tanfwong/sdr_notes/_sources/ch11/test_crc.md

     return EXIT_SUCCESS;
 }
 ```
-* In this decoding process here, we enter only the portion o fthe RX
+* In this decoding process here, we enter only the portion of the RX
 codeward byte array corresponding to the information part in the
 codeword into the class method `process_bytes()`.
 This corresponds to
 the first decoding method discussed [before](sec:boostcrc).
 We have to